lpewton/surprise-tours/README.md

   - I want to sort the products by prices, destination or dates so that I can make an informed decision
   - I want to see the tour’s details so that I know how they are
   - Be warned when a trip is almost sold out so that I don't miss out on it
-  - See all of the best deals easily so that I know what to purchase
   - Search for a particular country or city so that I can find tours more easily
 - As an **owner**:
   - I want to be able to add, remove or edit tours so that the inventory is updated